ShaswatSubudhi/ShaswatSubudhi/README.md

 </div>

 - 🚀 Passionate about coding, problem-solving, and building awesome projects.
-- 📖 I am pursuing B.Tech in Computer Science Engineering at Siksha 'O' Anusandhan University.
+- 📖 I am pursuing a B.Tech in Computer Science Engineering at Siksha 'O' Anusandhan University.
 - 🌱 Currently, I'm learning Python & AiMl.

 💡 **"Turning coffee into code, one bug at a time."**